List of Empowered characters: Captain Katana

-Captain Katana is a male human superhero whose limbs have been severed at the knees and elbows and replaced with Katanas on mechanical joints.
-Additionally, he has a magical Katana running through the top of his head and, presumably, down his neck and spine.
-Despite this, he normally suffers no ill effects or even pain.
-The only exception to this came with the incident at the Caped Justice Awards, in which whatever was suppressing the pain of the magical sword running through his body was negated by the power-nullifying effects of the catered food that was tainted with the flesh of Wet Blanket.
-Rendered powerless and in pain, Captain Katana suffered damage from the rampaging alien organs.
+Captain Katana is a hero whose limbs have been severed at the knees and elbows and replaced with Katanas on mechanical joints.
+Additionally, he has a magical Katana running through the top of his head.
+Katana was killed in his participation in an attempt to ambush and defeat Willy Pete.

-Despite this, he did survive the ordeal and was later killed in his participation in an attempt to ambush and defeat Willy Pete.
-After his death his gravestone is seen during Irresistimmovable attack on the Shambhala-like Suprahuman Mausoleum, along with several other dead suprahumans.

 Divangelic

 Divangelic is a pair of female entities; a demon named Vanity and an angel named Charity of nearly identical appearance who are conjoined at the shoulder.
-They are members of the Superhomeys superhero group.
+They are members of the Superhomeys.
 Divangelic, in following their biblical theme, is capable of flight through use of one feathery stereotypically angelic wing and one bat-like demon wing.
 The two entities of Divangelic also wield weapons individually; Vanity, a bullwhip with a sort of energy cracker, and Charity with a type of smooth headed Morning Star with glowing energy ports instead of spikes.
-Divangelic was killed in their participation in the Superhomeys' failed attempt to ambush Willy Pete.
+Divangelic was killed in the ambush on Willy Pete.